purijatin/njexl_wiki/easy/0 An Easy Tutorial.md

 #### nJexl is Embeddable in Java Code

 nJexl scripts are easy to be invoked as stand alone scripts, also from withing java code, thus making integration of external logic into proper code base easy.
+Thus Java code can call nJexl scripts very easily, and all of nJexl functionality is programmatically accessible by Java caller code.
+This makes it distinct from Scala, where it is almost impossible to call scala code from Java.
+Lots of code of how to call nJexl can be found in the [test](https://github.com/nmondal/njexl/tree/master/lang/src/test/java/com/noga/njexl/lang) directory.
+Many scripts are there as sample in [samples](https://github.com/nmondal/njexl/tree/master/lang/samples) folder.

+##### nJexl gets interpreted on the JVM
+nJexl is interpreted by a Java runtime.
+This means that nJexl and Java have a common runtime platform.
+You can easily move from Java to nJexl and vice versa.

+##### nJexl can Execute any exisiting Java Code
+nJexl enables you to use all the classes of the Java SDK's in nJexl, and also your own, custom Java classes, or your favourite Java open source projects.

-#### nJexl is functional:
+#### nJexl is functional
 nJexl is also a functional language in the sense that every function is a value and because every value is an object so ultimately every function is an object.

 nJexl provides a lightweight syntax for defining anonymous functions, it supports higher-order functions, it allows functions to be nested, and supports [currying](https://en.wikipedia.org/wiki/Currying).

-#### nJexl is dynamically typed:
+#### nJexl is dynamically typed
 nJexl, unlike other statically typed languages, does not expect you to provide type information.
 You don't have to specify a type in most cases, and you certainly don't have to repeat it.

-#### nJexl gets interpreted on the JVM:
-nJexl is interpreted by a Java runtime.
-This means that nJexl and Java have a common runtime platform.
-You can easily move from Java to nJexl and vice versa.

-#### nJexl can Execute any exisiting Java Code:
-nJexl enables you to use all the classes of the Java SDK's in nJexl, and also your own, custom Java classes, or your favourite Java open source projects.

 ### nJexl vs Java